A New York City entrepreneur has a high-tech plan to trick bed bugs into crawling onto their death beds.

 A Bed Bug Epidemic?

-Problems with bed bugs have been on the rise for several years, according to a joint statement released in 2010 by the Centers for Disease Control and Prevention and the U.S. Environmental Protection Agency.
+Problems with bed bugs have been on the rise for several years, released in 2010 by the Centers for Disease Control and Prevention and the U.S. Environmental Protection Agency.
 Experts believe this is due in part to insects developing a resistance to traditional chemicals used to control them.

 Kells said he will not endorse a particular product, but added that he is researching non-chemical pest control methods such as heat and freezing.
 He said he was not familiar with Fibertrap, but added, “It might have some applications.”